Aleman-Z/spikesorting/README.md

 https://spikeinterface.readthedocs.io/en/latest/sortersinfo.html

+For Matlab-based sorters please save them in the following folder : ~/Documents/SpikeSorting/

 To be used on Linux :penguin: Add this folder to your path by typing in terminal:
 ```
 export PYTHONPATH=$PYTHONPATH:/path/to/this/folder